CONABIO/madmex-antares-workshop/standalone/classifications/landsat/instructions.md

 #Landsat Classification

-We are going to assume an `ubuntu gnu-linux system`, please, do the appropiate changes of the name of the list of packages or commands if you are using a distribution different of `ubuntu`
+We are going to assume an `ubuntu gnu-linux system`, please, do the appropiate changes if you are using a distribution different of `ubuntu`

 #Requirements: